ChristophWurst/ChristophWurst.github.io/_drafts/krankerl-nextcloud-app-mgmt.md

 university projects and secondly because I'll start writing a master thesis about concurrency in Rust soon.

-There are many things I like about Rust and it's ecosystem.
+There are many things I like about Rust and its ecosystem.
 One of them is the great CLI tooling with Cargo.
 Cargo is Rust's build, testing, packaging and publishing tool.